-Amid Covid-19, group socialization, and physical (brick and mortar) business operations have been buried in oblivion.
+Amid Covid-19, group socialization and physical (brick and mortar) business operations have been buried in oblivion.
 The global world is still adapting to the new order, especially corporations and healthcare centers.
-However, certain services have not felt the need to drastically diversify/transform their operations, namely telehealth services that are currently booming in business with remote patient monitoring and improving patient experience.
+However, certain services have not felt the need to drastically diversify/transform their operations, namely telehealth services currently booming in business with remote patient monitoring and improving patient experience.
 They are laying the foundation for ensuring healthcare and wellness from home.

 The Coronavirus pandemic has rapidly paved the way for virtual care visits to exceed one billion annually, catapulting us into the largest patient-practitioner exchange.
 This spike was specifically illustrated when Partners Healthcare provided 1,500 virtual visits in February.
 By April, the value rose to more than 250,000 and is still transcending by the second.
-In a revolutionary about-face, the United States government and the insurance industry are actively promoting telemedicine, by making it more available, accessible, affordable, and adaptable to the new world, hence eradicating the long-standing barriers to reimbursement for medical care.
+In a revolutionary about-face, the United States government and the insurance industry actively promote telemedicine by making it more available, accessible, affordable, and adaptable to the new world, hence eradicating the long-standing barriers to reimbursement for medical care.

 Sonia Singh, a Chicago-based healthcare consultant, the Vice President of Healthcare Consumerism at AVIA, recently said, “One of my favorite stories is a health system that described doing 100,000 virtual visits last month.
-When we asked how that compared to prior months, they replied, ‘we’ve done 12.’
+When we asked how, compared to prior months, they replied, ‘we’ve done 12.’
 We said, ‘You mean 12,000?’
 And they said, ‘No, 12.'”

 The health care landscape of virtual care and remote patient monitoring has leaped into the future, and it is creating a monumental shift in operations when a slump has hit the healthcare industry.
 More importantly, telehealth services have reformed the status of remote patient monitoring.

 How remote patient monitoring has grown during COVID-19